Over 100,000 Yemeni civilians are trapped in the port city of Hodeida.

 Syria rests on the brink.
 South Sudan teeters on the edge of disaster.
 And all across the globe, fires rage and the threat of humanitarian crisis looms large.
 But how should the United States respond to these conflicts abroad?

-- Elvir Ahmetovic is a teacher in St. Louis, MO, and a survivor of the 1995 Srebrenica massacre
+- Elvir Ahmetovic A teacher in St. Louis, MO; survivor of the 1995 Srebrenica massacre

 - Adm.
-James Stavridis is the former Supreme Allied Commander at NATO, where he oversaw operations in Afghanistan, Libya, Syria, the Balkans, and piracy off the coast of Africa.
-Today, he's dean of the Fletcher School of Law and Diplomacy at Tufts University
+James Stavridis Former Supreme Allied Commander of NATO; dean of the Fletcher School of Law and Diplomacy at Tufts University

-- Stephen Kinzer is a columnist for the Boston Globe, and a former New York Times foreign correspondent.
-His forthcoming book about the history of American intervention is called "The True Flag: Theodore Roosevelt, Mark Twain, and the Birth of American Empire"
+- Stephen Kinzer Columnist, Boston Globe; author of 'The True Flag: Theodore Roosevelt, Mark Twain, and the Birth of American Empire'

 Most Recent Shows

 A Democratic House will soon be in session, but Sessions won't be in the White House.

 From Jonestown to sexual harassment to an emergency abortion, Speier's life shaped her career in public service.

 How can the world keep remembering what must never be forgotten?